Table of Contents

 Cybersecurity & Privacy Awareness

 This is often overlooked, but it shouldn’t be.
 As more people work online, cybercrime continues to rise alongside it.
 The more accounts, tools, and platforms you use, the more exposure you create.
+That is why cybersecurity is no longer optional.
+It is part of the skill set.
+Getting started doesn’t require deep technical expertise, but it does mean developing awareness in a few key areas:

-- Protecting accounts and data
+- Protecting your accounts, data, and devices

-- Using privacy-focused tools
+- Using privacy-focused tools like a VPN and password manager

 The goal isn’t to master everything at once.
 It’s to choose a direction, build your skill set, and protect what you’re building as you go.
 Because in a landscape shaped by automation and AI, the skills you develop, and how you apply them, will determine how resilient your work really is.